signalfx/signalfx-agent/docs/quick-install.md

 ## Install the Smart Agent

 ### Step 1.
-Install SignalFx Smart Agent on Single Host
+Install the SignalFx Smart Agent on Single Host

 <details>
 <summary>Linux</summary>
 <br>

-For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.
+<p>For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.</p>

-<p>**If you are reading this document directly from the *Integrations* page,** then simply copy and paste the following code into your command line.
-(The code within the tile is already populated with your *realm* and your organization's *access token*.)</p>
+**If you are reading this document directly from the Integrations page,** then simply copy and paste the following code into your command line.
+(The code within the tile is already populated with your *realm* and your organization's *access token*.)

 ```sh
 curl -sSL https://dl.signalfx.com/signalfx-agent.sh > /tmp/signalfx-agent.sh